 Soderstrom Architects, LTD Listed by ransomhouse Ransomware Group

 On October 30, 2025, architecture firm Soderstrom Architects, LTD appeared on the leak site of the ransomware group known as RansomHouse.
-The firm, based in Portland, Oregon, had internal files exfiltrated during a ransomware attack.
+The firm, based in Portland, Oregon, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, any client, employee, or vendor whose personal or financial details were stored in those systems could now be exposed.

 Public reporting indicates that Soderstrom Architects was listed on the RansomHouse leak site on October 30, 2025.
 The data consists of internal files exfiltrated during a ransomware incident.
 The firm, founded in 1984, provides architectural services from its Portland, Oregon headquarters.
 Available reporting describes the breach as a classic ransomware operation in which attackers gained access, copied files, and later posted a sample on their public leak site to pressure the company.